 Actuate also enters into OEM arrangements that provide for license fees based on the bundling or embedding of its products with the OEMs' products.
 These arrangements generally provide for fixed, irrevocable royalty payments.
-Actuate recognizes license fee revenues from U.S. OEM arrangements when a license agreement has been executed by both parties, the product has been shipped, there are no unusual uncertainties surrounding the product acceptance, the fees are fixed or determinable, collectibility is probable and vendor-specific objective evidence of fair value exists to allocate the fee to the undelivered elements of the arrangement.
-For sales through international OEMs, the Company defers revenue until the period in which it receives a royalty report from such OEM assuming all other revenue recognition criteria have been met.
-As discussed above, there may be a timing difference between the period in which the OEM completes the sale to its end-user, and the period in which the Company recognizes the revenue.
+Actuate recognizes license fee revenues from U.S. and International OEM arrangements when a license agreement has been executed by both parties, the product has been shipped, there are no unusual uncertainties surrounding the product acceptance, the fees are fixed or determinable, collectibility is probable and vendor-specific objective evidence of fair value exists to allocate the fee to the undelivered elements of the arrangement.
+Effective July 1, 2006, we changed our policy for sales through international OEMs to be consistent with U.S. OEM arrangements.
+Prior to this change, we deferred revenue on sales through international OEMs until we received a royalty report or other evidence of sell-through from such OEM, assuming all other revenue recognition criteria was met.
+The impact of this change on revenue for the third quarter of fiscal year 2006 was not significant.